The Complexity of Matching Games: A Survey: Complexity Aspects of the Core

 \begin{open} Is it possible to generalize the positive results from Table~\ref{t-tabtab2} to (uniform) $b$-matching games? \end{open}

 We finish this section with the following two problems.
-First, the {\sc Minimum Edge Weight Reduction} is to determine a blocking edge set of minimum weight.
-Bir\'o et al.~\cite{BBGKP14} proved that {\sc Minimum Edge Weight Reduction} is \NP-hard for matching games (using the terminology of Section~\ref{s-nbg}) and asked the following question, which was also asked by Chandrasekaran~\cite{Ch17}:
+First, the {\sc Minimum Edge Weight Reduction} is to determine a blocking edge set of minimum weight. \shortciteA{BBGKP14} proved that {\sc Minimum Edge Weight Reduction} is \NP-hard for matching games (using the terminology of Section~\ref{s-nbg}) and asked the following question, which was also asked by \citeA{Ch17}:

 \begin{open} Determine the computational complexity of {\sc Minimum Edge Weight Reduction} for uniform matching games. \end{open}